-Can I cook this recipe on the stovetop?
+You can totally cook this on the stovetop.

-Yes!
-You’ll keep the recipe the same but instead of adding it to the oven you’ll just warm up on the stovetop.
+You’ll keep the recipe the same but instead of adding it to the oven, you’ll just warm it up on the stovetop.

 Doing it this way will cut down on cooking time by over half.